moldovanolimpiu/CPU-Benchmark/README.md

 # Description

-This is a benchmark program
+This is a program that benchmarks the performance of a computer's CPU.
+Various parameters are evaluated across four types of tests: Memory Transfer, Memory Access, Integer Operations and Floating Point Operations.